Shalom

 Submit a letter of Intent by April 1st

-The Advisory Committee will review the letter of intent.
-If the project is within the guideline(S), the applicant will be contacted and encouraged to submit a full application.
+The Board will review the letter of intent.
+If the project is within the guidelines, the applicant will be contacted and encouraged to submit a full application.

 Step Two: